![]() |

 Track-to-surface ramp pieces were first used to offer an entrance to the "road" in the standard Tomy Trains railroad crossing.
 It continued to be used in grey on the later yellow magnet-base stations on the attached road section.

 In 1989 these were produced in red for the Plarail First Set.
 In the 1996 Tomy Trains range they were produced in dark blue.
-Decades later, they appeared in standard Plarail blue in a basic set.
+Decades later, they appeared in standard Plarail blue in the Shinkansen Kodama Set.
+Finally, I have assembled all four.

 Premiering in 1988 in Tomy Train 1, the Banked Curve is a 90 degree curve rail with the footprint of two normal curve rails that raises up a modest distance in the middle.
 In addition to the long-lived Tomy Train 1, it was also included in the American Log 'n Load Set, the Euro Park set, and the Fun Day set.
 It was reused in light green as a hill piece in a Thomas-series Plarail set in the early 2010s.